What does it actually take to win a hackathon?

 • Pitch quality can make or break even the best technical work

-• Understanding what judges actually want helps you prioritize
+• Understanding what judges actually want helps you prioritize - see how organizers think about assessment in the corporate hackathon guide

 Think like an entrepreneur: you have limited time to build something impressive AND convince people it matters.
 Both halves of that equation are equally important.
+For the strategic view on how AI is transforming what 'winning' means, see the AI-powered hackathons guide.

 Read between the lines.
-The stated theme is just the surface—dig into the timing, sponsors, judge composition, evaluation criteria, and recent hackathon history to understand the hidden objectives and optimize your strategy.
+The stated theme is just the surface - dig into the timing, sponsors, judge composition, evaluation criteria, and recent hackathon history to understand the hidden objectives and optimize your strategy.

 • Stated purpose vs real purpose: organizers may want team building, tech promotion, or genuine problem-solving